 Because the Texas Supreme Court’s ruling in 2014 limited the ability of a shareholder to bring an action for oppression and achieve a fair buy-out by court order, aggrieved minority owners have increasingly turned to asserting a derivative lawsuit.
 A derivative suit is brought on behalf of the company for the harm it suffers by breaches of its officers or directors.
 The damages recoverable generally accrue to the benefit of all shareholders.

-There are procedural hurdles to bringing a derivative suit to a larger company.
-However, Texas has made it easier for shareholders in a closely-held corporation (less than 35 owners and not publicly traded) to bring a derivative suit by dispensing with the need to send a demand to the board controlled by the very wrongdoers at issue and giving a court the ability to award damages directly to a shareholder who brought suit in accordance with his or her ownership interests, as well as recovery of attorney’s fees if the action benefited the company.
+There are procedural hurdles to bringing a derivative suit against a larger company.
+However, Texas has made it easier for shareholders in a closely-held corporation (less than 35 owners and not publicly traded) to bring a derivative suit by dispensing with the need to send a demand to the board controlled by the very wrongdoers at issue and giving a court the ability to award damages directly to a shareholder who brought suit in accordance with his or her ownership interests, as well as a recovery of attorney’s fees if the action benefited the company.
 That can give a minority shareholder some leverage against the unfair conduct of a majority owner.

 Usurpation of Corporate Opportunities/Business